-The young African film maker Tresor Ilunga Mukuna X (TIM X) has a great passion for film making and the dream of changing the world by telling stories through films and awareness documentaries.
+The Independent African filmmaker Tresor Ilunga Mukuna X (TIM X) has a great passion for film making and the dream of changing the world by telling stories through films and awareness documentaries.

 “I am a young man who grew up with the natural talent of telling stories.
 I remember back in primary school, my teacher would always first ask me to tell any story before starting his class to get all the students´attention.
 And then after school, everyone wanted me to continue my story…”

 Tresor was born in Lubumbashi, DR Congo, as one of seven children and grew up in the capital Kinshasa, but he always refers to himself as a “member of the human being community”.
 After completing high school end of 2007, he could not study film in Kinshasa as there is no film school of quality and the private ones are too expensive, but also because of the injustice that is happening in his home country.
 It is dangerous for film makers to express themselves, to tell stories about the truth and to be the voice of the voiceless.
 So he worked very hard to be able to travel all the way from DR Congo to South Africa despite lots of challenges.

 “When I arrived for the first time in South Africa as a refugee, I couldn’t speak and write proper English.
 I started teaching myself through reading newspapers, spending time in the library and working as a security guard in Durban.
 My dream of making films kept me always motivated and before I say I can´t, I always make sure, I have been trying and trying over again.
 I am really proud of myself as I believe that everything is possible if I put my mind to it!”